Kawasaki Heavy Industries C151

 Background

 Initiated in 1983 whilst MRT construction was ongoing, Contract 151 (C151) for the procurement of rolling stock was called for 150 train cars with an option for 246 more.
-In the highly competitive bidding that followed, a Japanese consortium led by Kawasaki Heavy Industries (along with Nippon Sharyo, Tokyu Car Corp and Kinki Sharyo) was awarded the contract in 1984, for 396 train cars at a cost of S$581.5 million.
+In the highly competitive bidding that followed, a Japanese consortium led by Kawasaki Heavy Industries (along with Nippon Sharyo, Tokyu Car Corp and Kinki Sharyo) was awarded the contract in 1984, for 396 train cars for S$581.5 million.

-These trains were built in Japan by all four companies between 1986 – 1989, to agreed specifications.
+These trains were built in Japan by all four companies between 1986—1989, to agreed specifications.
 As a result, there are no comparable differences between all trains.
-Each 6-car train is actually two 3-car trainsets coupled together, each comprising of a Driving Trailer (DT) and two Motor Cars (M1 and M2).
+Each 6-car train is actually two 3-car trainsets coupled together, each comprising a Driving Trailer (DT) and two Motor Cars (M1 and M2).

 Technical Information